opendaylight/docs/docs/user-guide/using-the-opendaylight-user-interface-(dlux).rst

 DLUX provides a number of different Karaf features, which you can enable and disable separately.
-In Beryllum they are: . odl-dlux-core . odl-dlux-node . odl-dlux-yangui . odl-dlux-yangvisualizer
+In Beryllum they are: . odl-dlux-core . odl-dlux-node . odl-dlux-yangui . odl-dlux-yangvisualizer In Carbon they
+are: . odl-dlux-core . odl-dluxapps-nodes . odl-dluxapps-topology.
+odl-dluxapps-yangui . odl-dluxapps-yangvisualizer . odl-dluxapps-yangman

 Logging In
 ----------